verbiate/Pseudollama/about-proj.md

 ## Project Purpose

-PseudoLlama is a server designed to simulate various LLM API responses without requiring the computational resources to run actual large language models.
+PseudoLlama is a server designed to simulate various LLM API responses, either from a server or from LM Studio.
 It acts as a middleware/proxy that can be used for testing, development, and demonstration purposes.

 The server implements API endpoints that mimic both Ollama and OpenAI-compatible interfaces, making it versatile for a wide range of application testing scenarios.